-- (b) The restoration or rehabilitation of an existing building does not require the provision of parking in addition to the existing, if less than six (6) new spaces are required. - (E) Procedure for Review.
+- (b) The adaptive re-use of a building shall not be required to comply with minimum height standards established in Sec.
+12-2-25(G)(a). - (c) (b) The restoration or rehabilitation of an existing building does not require the provision of parking in addition to the existing, if less than six (6) new spaces are required. - (E) Procedure for Review.
 All development regulated by this subsection shall be subject to the submission requirements contained within Sec.
 12-12-5 (building permits), Sec.
 12-2-81 (development plan requirements), and Sec.
 12-2-82 (Design Standards and Guidelines), as applicable.
 In addition to the plan submission requirements listed in Sec.
 12-12-5 and 12-2-81, drawings illustrating compliance with Sec.
 12-2-25 (CRA Urban Design Overlay District) shall be provided.
-Plans shall include drawings or sketches with sufficient detail to show, as far as they relate to exterior appearance, the architectural design of the building (both before and after the proposed work is done in cases of new construction, demolishing or razing a building or structure) including proposed materials, textures and colors, and the plat plan or site layout, including all site improvements or features such as walls, fences, walkways, terraces, landscaping, accessory buildings, paved areas, signs, lights, awnings, canopies, screening and other appurtenances.
+Plans shall include drawings or sketches with sufficient detail to show, as far as they relate to exterior appearance, the architectural design of the building (both before and after the proposed work is done in cases of new construction, altering, renovating, demolishing or razing a building or structure) including proposed materials, textures and colors, and the plat plan or site layout, including all site improvements or features such as walls, fences, walkways, terraces, landscaping, accessory buildings, paved areas, signs, lights, awnings, canopies, screening and other appurtenances.
 Façade and frontage yard types shall be specified along frontages in accordance with Table 12-2-25.10 (Façade Types) and Table 12-2-25.9 (Frontage Yard Types). - (F) Appeals and Variances.
 Appeals and variances shall be subject to Sec.
 12-12-2 (appeals and variances). - (G) Urban Design Standards and Guidelines. - (a) Building Height. - (a) Intent.
 Within the overlay district, height for single family residential types will be measured in feet and multi-family, mixed-use and non-residential buildings will be measured in stories.
-Measuring height in stories rather than feet has numerous benefits which include: a) to provide greater creativity for a natural variety of roof forms; b) to recognize the need of different users, as commercial floor plates are different than residential floor plates; c) to remove the incentive to create short floorplates, and instead encourage more gracious floor-to-ceiling heights for environmental health, without penalizing property owners; and d) to
+Measuring height in stories rather than feet has numerous benefits which include: a) to provide greater creativity for a natural variety of roof forms; b) to recognize the need of different users, as commercial floor plates are different than residential floor plates; c) to remove the incentive to create short floorplates, and instead encourage more gracious floor-to-ceiling heights for environmental health, without penalizing property owners; and d) to protect the historical proportions of Pensacola's community redevelopment areas.

-- protect the historical proportions of Pensacola's community redevelopment areas. - (b) Maximum building heights for principal and accessory buildings shall be as defined by the Form Standards in Tables 12-2-25.3 to 12-2-25.8. - (c) Building height is measured as follows: - 1.
-Where maximum height is specified, the measurement shall be taken from the finished grade at the front of the building. - 2.
+- (b) Maximum building heights for principal and accessory buildings shall be as defined by the Form Standards in Tables 12-2-25.3 to 12-2-25.8. - (c) Building height is measured as follows: - 1.
+Where maximum height is specified, the measurement shall be taken from the average_finished grade at the front property of the buildingline. - 2.
 Building height shall be measured in feet for single family residential types as defined in the Form Standards in Tables 12-2-25.3 to 12-2-25.8 and as follows: - a.
 For pitched roof buildings, to the bottom of the lowest eave of the principal structure. - b.
 For flat roof buildings, to the bottom of the parapet. - c.
 Minimum floor to ceiling height in single-family residential types shall be nine (9) feet per floor. - 3.
 Building height shall be measured in stories for multi-family, mixed use and nonresidential buildings as follows: - a.
 Multi-family buildings shall be limited by ground floor story and above ground story height in accordance with Table 12-2-25.1: